 Children living within the local program's designated attendance area are eligible to apply for enrollment in the Title I preschool program.
 Selection is based on academic need.
-To identify those with the greatest need, local programs design a selection process that utilizes multiple criteria, such as parent interviews, teacher observations, and developmentally appropriate measures of child development (developmentally appropriate measures of child development - the most commonly used in NC are the Ages and Stages Questionnaire (ASQ), the Brigance Early Childhood Screen or DIAL- Developmental Indicators for the Assessment of Learning).
+To identify those with the greatest need, local programs design a selection process that utilizes multiple criteria, such as parent interviews, teacher observations, and developmentally appropriate measures of child development (developmentally appropriate measures of child development - the most commonly used in NC are the Brigance Early Childhood Screen or DIAL- Developmental Indicators for the Assessment of Learning).
+Family income may also be used to determine eligibility, but not as the sole determinant.